-Gordon S. Marshall Chair in Engineering and Professor of Electrical Engineering-Systems and Computer Science
+Gordon S. Marshall Chair in Engineering and Professor of Electrical and Computer Engineering and Computer Science

 - Doctoral Degree, Electrical Engineering, Princeton University

 - Master's Degree, Electrical Engineering, University of California - Berkeley